13 Top-Rated Things to Do in Beacon, NY

 Today, the island is home to the ruins of Bannerman Castle, which was built by the Scottish Bannerman family in the early 20th century to look like a Scottish castle.

 Guided tours of the castle and island are available.
 Guests are welcome to kayak or canoe to the island to do self-guided sightseeing tours, as well.
 The island even hosts outdoor movie nights on the castle grounds.

 4. Scope Out the Ruins

 Bannerman Castle isn't the only relic ready for exploring near Beacon.
-In fact, many other historic sites are begging to be explored, especially if you're a photography buff looking for that next provocative backdrop.
+In fact, many other historic tourist attractions are begging to be explored, especially if you're a photography buff looking for that next provocative backdrop.

 Just a few miles outside of Beacon sits an abandoned Victorian mansion that was once the site of one of America's first privately licensed psychiatric hospitals, The Craig House Institute.
 One of its most famous patients was the tragically misunderstood Zelda Fitzgerald, the lifelong love of writer F. Scott Fitzgerald.
 Other patients included Frances Seymour, the mother of Jane Fonda, as well as Rosemary Kennedy.

-The inside looks exactly as it did when it closed down in 1999.
+The inside of The Craig House Institute looks exactly as it did when it closed down in 1999.
 Today, it is locked to outsiders, but a new owner is in the process of restoring the building and the grounds.

 Beacon is also home to an abandoned Dutch Reform Church Cemetery, which sits perched atop a hill overlooking the river.
 The cemetery is part of the Reformed Dutch Church, which has been in operation since 1859, but the cemetery behind it remains hushed and almost forgotten.

-Address: The Craig House Institute, 7 Craig House Ln, Beacon, New York
+- Address: 7 Craig House Ln, Beacon, New York

 5. Rummage at the Local Flea Market